 Moving beyond the frame, the window should seal at multiple points, known as weather seals.
 In order to ensure a completely sealed unit, a vinyl window should include at least three seals built directly into the frame of the window.
 This prevents air transfer in case one of the seals fails.

 One of the most important considerations when purchasing new vinyl windows is the warranty.
 A strong warranty not only means that you can rest assured that, if your new window breaks, it will be fixed, but also that the manufacturer has faith in the integrity and longevity of their product.

 The most important thing to look for is the length of the warranty.
 Quality vinyl windows will come with a lifetime warranty for the vinyl frame, sash, hardware, and insulating glass.
 But beware: when a warranty is advertised as “lifetime,” it may mean your lifetime, or it may mean the lifetime of the product as determined by the manufacturer.

 Lifetime warranties are also commonly prorated, so it’s important to read the fine print and talk to your sales rep about how warranty coverage works and how long your new window is actually covered for.

 At Edmunds Home Improvements, we install Vinylbilt Windows.
-For over 30 years they’ve used bleeding-edge technology to construct windows that are Energy Star- and CSA-Certified.
+For over 30 years they’ve used bleeding-edge technology to construct windows that are Energy Star- and CSA-certified.
 All of their windows come with a transferrable, true lifetime warranty.
-Check them out here and contact us today to schedule your free estimate.
+Contact us today to schedule your free estimate.